-In reality however, too much serotonin is anti-metabolic, interfering with thyroid hormone, reducing body temperature, slowing digestion and brain function, and promoting many features of depression, including learned helplessness.
+In reality, too much serotonin is anti-metabolic, interfering with thyroid hormone, reducing body temperature, slowing digestion and brain function, and promoting many features of depression, including learned helplessness.

-Serotonin is also known to stimulate the release of the other stress hormones, including estrogen, prolactin, and parathyroid hormone, which in excess all promote inflammation, degeneration, and disease.
+Serotonin also stimulates the release of other stress hormones, including estrogen, prolactin, and parathyroid hormone, which in excess, all promote inflammation, degeneration, and disease.

-The amount of tryptophan in the diet can impact on the biological response to stress, and stress increases the conversion in the body of tryptophan to serotonin.
+The amount of tryptophan in the diet can impact the biological response to stress, and stress increases the conversion of tryptophan to serotonin in the body.

-Foods high in tryptophan include the tender cuts of muscle meat, egg whites, whey protein, and some nuts, seeds, beans and legumes.
+Foods high in tryptophan include tender cuts of muscle meat, egg whites, whey protein, nuts, seeds, beans and legumes.

 Gelatin lacks tryptophan and is high in glycine.
 Glycine is an amino acid with many anti-inflammatory and protective effects.

-Satisfying some of your protein requirements by supplementing with gelatin (or choosing the more gelatinous cuts of meat) is one potentially effective approach to reducing tryptophan levels.
+Satisfying some of your protein requirements by supplementing with gelatin (or choosing the more gelatinous cuts of meat) is one potentially practical approach to reducing tryptophan levels.

-Other foods with available protein and lower levels of tryptophan include milk and cheese, egg yolks, as well as many fruits.
+Other foods with available protein and lower levels of tryptophan include milk and cheese, egg yolks, and many fruits.

-The polyunsaturated fats (PUFAs) promote the release of tryptophan and serotonin, as well as the formation of serotonin in the brain.
+Polyunsaturated fats (PUFAs) promote the release of tryptophan and serotonin and the formation of serotonin in the brain.

 Restricting tryptophan intake has been shown to slow aging and promote longevity.

-Keeping glycogen stores up (and attempting to improve blood sugar stability) by combining protein with plenty of sugar from sweet ripe fruit, fruit juice, white sugar and honey, is thought to be a good way to approach keeping stress hormones down.
+Keeping glycogen stores up (and attempting to improve blood sugar stability) by combining protein with plenty of sugar from sweet ripe fruit, fruit juice, white sugar, and honey is an excellent way to keep stress hormones down.

-This can then help to avoid the excessive breakdown of muscle tissue (or the use of consumed protein as an alternative fuel supply), therefore restraining the release of additional tryptophan and other inflammatory amino acids into circulation.
+It can then help to avoid the excessive breakdown of muscle tissue (or the use of consumed protein as an alternative fuel supply), restraining the release of additional tryptophan and other inflammatory amino acids into circulation.

-Limiting intake of difficult to digest grains, beans, legumes, and under cooked starchy vegetables (and even some fruits) can improve bacterial issues (and decrease endotoxin and serotonin release) and this can eventually help to reduce overall inflammation, and protect against many of the stress promoting effects of tryptophan.
+Limiting difficult-to-digest grains, beans, legumes, and undercooked starchy vegetables (and even some fruits) can improve bacterial issues (and decrease endotoxin and serotonin release) and can eventually help reduce overall inflammation and protect against many of the stress-promoting effects of tryptophan.

-Avoiding stressful environments, getting plenty of exposure to natural light during the day (especially morning and afternoon sun when UV is relatively low) and eating a pro-thyroid, pro-metabolic diet, can all be things which over time, lead to improvements in many of the degenerative and disease promoting symptoms which are related, one way or another, to tryptophan excess.
-This includes anxiety, depression, and many other disorders of the mind.
+Avoiding stressful environments, getting plenty of exposure to natural light (especially morning and afternoon sun when UV is low) and eating a pro-thyroid, pro-metabolic diet can improve the symptoms of degeneration and disease, related one way or another to tryptophan excess.
+It includes anxiety, depression, and many other disorders of the mind.